suttacentral/sc-data/sc_bilara_data/_publication/en/sujato/editions/kn/snp/matter/introduction.md

 ### The Boat

-The Nāvā Sutta, or as is also known, the Dhammasutta (“Discourse on the Teaching”) is a short eulogy of the blessings of a good teacher ([snp2.8]), employing the well-known simile of the raft from [mn22:24].
+The Nāvasutta, or as is also known, the Dhammasutta (“Discourse on the Teaching”) is a short eulogy of the blessings of a good teacher ([snp2.8]).
+It kicks off the remainder of the chapter, which offers a loosely organized progression on the virtues of a good teacher as the foundation for monastic life.

+The Nāvasutta employs the well-known simile of the raft from [mn22:24].
 There, a man cobbles together a raft from grass and twigs and makes his way across the river safely, abandoning the raft on the far side.
 Here, one in a strong boat can bring across not only themselves, but many others.

 The image occurs elsewhere, such as the Kāmasutta ([snp4.1:6]), but so far as I know this is the only place where the boat is envisaged as having room for more than one.
 In the “Questions of Dhotaka”, the Buddha denies that he can release anyone else, and instead says that the practitioner can themselves cross the flood through living mindfully ([snp5.6:4]).
 Probably it is no more than a metaphor slightly stretched, but the idea that one’s own efforts brings others across seems more at home in later forms of Buddhism.